acm-uiuc/til/_til/linux/list-the-statuses-of-all-upstart-jobs.md

+---
-# List The Statuses Of All Upstart Jobs
+title: List The Statuses Of All Upstart Jobs
+catagory: linux
+---

 To see a list of all known upstart jobs and their statuses, use the following command: